Does Working From Home Improve Mental Health — and Who Benefits Most?

 This finding aligns with previous research showing that hybrid work is associated with increased productivity and job satisfaction.

-The benefits for women’s mental health stem not only from time savings but also from the ability to balance work and family responsibilities.
+The benefits for women’s mental health come not only from time savings but also from the ability to balance work and family responsibilities.

 Moreover, light or occasional work from home had no impact on women’s mental health, according to Science Alert.